• Skip to secondary menu

 Yet, not all of these side effects are unpleasant.

-Regular kratom users tend to be surprised by some unexpectedly pleasant side effects, such as fewer colds and increased libido.
+Regular kratom users tend to be surprised with some unexpectedly pleasant side effects, such as fewer colds and increased libido.
 (Check out some more of the lesser-known benefits of kratom that you are not aware of.)

 One of such “side effects” is the effectiveness of kratom for allergies and its ability to reduce allergy symptoms.